SamuliRukkila/Java-EE-Exercises/part-4/README.md

 ### #3 Spring Transaction -tutorial

-In this assignment we'll create a simple Spring MBC -application where emphasis is to try Spring's ```@Transactional``` -annotation.
+In this assignment we'll create a simple Spring MVC -application where emphasis is to try Spring's ```@Transactional``` -annotation.
 We'll create a simple bank-account -interface where one can send money to another's account.
 The main task in this tutorial is to answer some of the asked questions (I've answered for them in the code via comment-blocks).

 ### #4 Spring Rest-API